 3 × (5 × 7) = (3 × 5) × 7

 As teachers it our chance to change the negative stigma on math.
 I remember, after 3rd-grade I hated math.
 It wasn't until a college class I took at a local community college that I learned to appreciate mathematics.
-My teacher brought in Dollar Store erasers to explain something.
-She changed my life with those little erasers... she probably doesn't even know.
+My teacher brought in dollar store erasers to explain a concept.
+She changed my life with those little erasers...

 SIGN UP FOR MATH WITH RAVEN NEWSLETTER